redox-os/book/src/configuration-settings.md

 ## mk/config.mk

 The build system uses several Makefiles, most of which are in the directory `mk`.
 We have grouped together most of the settings that might be interesting into `mk/config.mk`.
 However, it's not recommended that you change them there, especially if you are contributing to the Redox project (as it could cause conflicts in the `make pull` command).
-See [.config](#config) below.
+See the [.config](#config) section below.

 Open `mk/config.mk` in your favorite editor and have a look through it (but don't change it), e.g.